 Internal Trigger: These triggers are generally the reasons why an app is built, i.e. they define the real intent behind the app.
-For example: Apps could be a response to the boredom (Games/Social Media/Streaming), productivity paucity (Slack), or making a difference through unique concept (Sea Hero Quest app helping in medical research).
+For example, Apps could be a response to the boredom (Games/Social Media/Streaming), productivity paucity (Slack), or making a difference through unique concept (Sea Hero Quest app helping in medical research).

-Both internal and external triggers have an affect on each other.
+Both internal and external triggers affect each other.
 For instance: An external trigger, say images of tempting food in an advertisement forms an internal trigger, i.e. forcing the user to order the food.
 Here, an ad (which is an external trigger) is responding to a mood (hunger), which is an internal trigger.

 - You’re feeling bored and therefore, logged into a social media app.
 But, the internet connection is low and therefore, the app can’t load the content.
-In this case, the motivation to use the app is high but ability to do so is low.
+In this case, the motivation to use the app is high but the ability to do so is low.

 - On the other side, you opened an app offering news.
 You read a few articles and wanted to share the most interesting one with friends on Facebook.
 You tapped the Facebook share icon and you were done.
 In this case, the motivation for an action (to share the article) is high and so does the ability.

-Reward: For any simplest action with the app, the user should be rewarded.
+For any simplest action with the app, the user should be rewarded.
 A reward is any kind of acceptance, appreciation, or attention given to the users, in return for any action that they performed.
 For example:

 A reward can come in any form.
 For example: